Picturesque cobble stoned Cordoba old town is the perfect place to spend one day when traveling between Madrid and Seville or Granada.

 If you are in Cordoba before or after the festival, you can still see some of the famed patios in the San Basilio district (not far from the Alcázar) as they are open year round.
 Head there after the Jewish quarter and continue with the route.

 In among all the alleys of the historic center there are doorways that open up into beautiful courtyards.
-We tried a few but weren’t sure if we were trespassing!
-If you do find tourists in courtyards, it’s probably safe to say you can enter.

-Leave the Historic Center*
+Leave The Historic Center*

 *This is where we split the late afternoon into two options.